RamitRoshan/DSA/out/production/DSA_with_KK/Arrays/README.md

 ````

 Q) What is the new keyword in Java? <br>
-Ans: The new keyword is used to create objects and arrays in Java. <br>
+Ans: The new keyword is used to create  an objects and arrays in Java. <br>
 It allocates memory in the heap and returns a reference to the created object/array.
 (The new keyword is used to create an objects in heap memory)